 In this article, learn to identify lice by their appearance and where on the body they feed.
 We also describe the difference between lice bites and bed bug bites.

-The eggs of head lice are commonly known as nits, and they are tiny and translucent.
-The empty eggshells are white, and they can remain stuck to the hair for up to 6 months.
+People may also refer to the eggs of head lice as nits, and they are tiny and translucent.
+The empty eggshells are white, and they can remain stuck to the hair for months, even after treatment.
 A person is most likely to find them at the nape of the neck and behind the ears.

 Head lice:

-- cause bites that may start itching after some weeks due to an allergic reaction
+• cause bites that may start itching due to an allergic reaction

 Treatment

 People can kill head lice using chemicals called pediculicides.
-Pediculicides are the active ingredients in over-the-counter (OTC) and prescription shampoos and lotions.
+These are the active ingredients in over-the-counter (OTC) and prescription shampoos and lotions.

 Some common pediculicides include:

-- Spinosad: This is a natural insecticide found in bacteria.
+• Spinosad: This medication is derived from bacteria.
 It is the active ingredient in the prescription lotion Natroba, which is suitable for children aged 6 months and older.

 Because some shampoos and lotions may not kill nits, a person should use a nit comb after treatment.
 Combing helps remove louse eggs.